Future Design School supports deep competency development and skill mastery through exceptional learning experiences.

 After graduating from the Ontario Institute for Studies in Education (OISE) at the University of Toronto, Leslie spent almost a decade teaching at Greenwood College, a co-educational independent day school, where she designed personalized, project-based learning activities that provided students with real-world experiences in design and innovation.
 In addition to teaching, Leslie was the Coordinator of Service Learning, the Social Sciences Team Leader, and a Guidance Counsellor.
 Passionate about experiential education, Leslie’s students were most often found outside the classroom engaged in community projects.
 She led student trips to rural India, New York City, and the backcountry of Northern Ontario and Vancouver Island.

 In 2016, Leslie joined Future Design School to build and expand professional development programs across North America.
 She created a suite of programs for educators that empowers them to break down their classroom walls and engage students in future-ready learning experiences that connect to curriculum.
-Over the past two years, she has worked with more than 5000 educators around the world from Australia to Sweden to California.
+Over the past several years, she has worked with thousands of educators around the world from Australia to Singapore to Sweden to California.

 Leslie is a Columbia University Klingenstein Institute Summer Fellowship recipient, a Facilitator for the Ontario Conference of Independent School’s Cohort 21 Professional Development program, a Google for Education Certified Innovator, and a TEDx Speaker.
 She has presented to audiences around the world at events including SXSWEdu, the CUE National Conference, and she is the Design Thinking Coach for the Google Innovator Academy worldwide.
 She is an avid athlete, an accomplished Ironman and can often be found cycling, running or swimming.